Overview

 Enable only the options you need.
 Capturing screenshots increases payload size and may be blocked by some Content Security Policies.

-After creating a handler, you receive a JavaScript payload to inject:
+After creating a handler, you get a JavaScript payload to inject.
+Pick the one that fits your injection context.

 Captured data